-Here in the U.S., the pumpkin spice flavor is everywhere and the weather is (hopefully) cooling off, but many of SAFECode’s initiatives are heating up!
+Greetings members!
+Here in the U.S., we are gathering stuffing and turkey recipes ahead of the Thanksgiving holiday, but many other activities and initiatives are happening within the organization.
 Take a look and see what interests you.
 And if you want us to explore a topic you don’t see listed, give us a shout with your idea here.

 Each month, SAFECode members have the opportunity to learn how their member peers are tackling common challenges in software and supply chain security via SAFECode’s virtual members-only webinar series.
 All sessions are one hour in length and include plenty of time for Q&A and discussion.
 Members are welcome to join us live or catch up with what they missed on-demand.

 One session would discuss vendor questionnaires for off-the-shelf products and the other session would focus on cloud services.
 The work would result in the creation of short papers or blog post that could be leveraged by vendors to educate customers or by other industry initiatives as a reference for the creation of future standardized vendor questionnaires.